BardOfCodes/pack_poly/README.md

 Group: Aditya Ganeshan, Arman Maesumi

+Instructions for running the code can be found in [./instructions.md](./instructions.md)

 ## Model Overview

 Before creating Z3 constraints, we first needed to decide on a polyomino representation (i.e. how we represent a single polyomino).
 We chose to canonicalize the polyominoes (keeping one tile at the origin (0,0)), then represent the piece structure using integer offsets from the origin, i.e. (+1, -2).
 Rotation flags for angles 0, 90, 180, 270 degrees are represented using a BitVec of size 2.
 Additionally, we represent the container as a 2D array of boolean values.
 Note, we do not allow reflections in the pieces!